 This was another one of the cute photo ops.
 You can flip the pages of the giant ‘book’ to provide different back drops.

 Although probably best suited to kids in elementary school my family had a great time.
 The displays offer engaging experiences for kids of a wide variety of ages and even small babies will enjoy watching the fish swim in the downstairs aquariums.
-The Bow Habitat Station also runs Wonderful Wednesdays a preschool program for kids 2-5.

 Just outside, you can also try out fishing in the kids can fish trout pond – fishing pole rentals are available for $5 (adults helping kids require a fishing license) and check out the interpretive wetlands at Pearce Estate Park.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.

 If you have noticed an error, have additional information or would like to share a comment you can: